kevinolega/callcentertrainingtips/6web/6web-w1.md

 Minimum number of sentences for most of the writing exercises is fifteen sentences.

+We record a video of your phone coaching session for training purposes.

+We publish some of the coaching sessions to our YouTube channel.

+During the coaching session, we inspect your answers one sentence at a time.

+We would like to avoid publishing our student's private information.

+Please do not include personal info like your complete name, and complete address in your answers.

+Your first name or nickname is fine for all of our questions.

+Do not say: My name is James Kevin Olega.
+You may call me Kevin for short.

+Say: My name is Kevin.

+Do not say: I live in 123 Paper Street BF Homes Sucat Parañaque City.

+Say: I live in Parañaque City.

+The second example sounds more confident.

+Please remember to:

+1. Follow the One Sentence Paragraph Format
+2. Shorten your sentences.
+Your sentence needs to have only one idea.
+3. Write complete sentences.
+4. Run your answers through a spelling and grammar check program.
+5. Read your answers aloud before submitting.
+6. Use simple words.

+Please read Removing Bad Habits as many times as you need.

 Send us an email for questions.

 ## IMPORTANT!!!
 READ THIS FIRST!!!